henriChevreux/distillation_trajectories/README.md

 - **Multi-device support**: CUDA, MPS, CPU
 - **Trajectory comparison**: PCA-based visualization of model trajectories with consistent reference frames
 - **Deterministic verification**: Tools to verify trajectory determinism and model consistency
+- **Classifier-Free Guidance analysis**: Visualize and quantify the impact of CFG on model trajectories

 ## 📦 Installation